sairamch04/TicTacTo-React/README.md

 [Facebook intro to react](https://facebook.github.io/react/tutorial/tutorial.html)

 ### Below are the features of app
-* Lets you play tic-tac-toe,
+* Lets you play tic-tac-toe
-* Indicates when one player has won the game,
+* Indicates when one player has won the game
-* Stores the history of moves during the game,
+* Stores the history of moves during the game
-* Allows players to jump back in time to see older versions of the game board.
+* Allows players to jump back in time to see older versions of the game board

 ### How to setup